wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_linux_deb.rst

       # apt-get remove wazuh-agent

 There are files marked as configuration files.
 Due to this designation, the package manager doesn't remove those files from the filesystem.
-The complete remove action can be done using the following command:
+The complete files removal action can be done using the following command:

     .. code-block:: console